emberjs/website/source/blog/2017-04-29-ember-2-13-released.md

 const MyCustomError = DS.AdapterError.extend({ message: "My custom error." });
 ```

-The feature also introduces some new errors to rest adapter which will
+The feature also introduces some new errors to the REST adapter which will
 be used to reject the adapter promises based on http status of the API
 response.